 - 1. Be respectful of the bus driver.
 Immediately follow all directions of the driver and any paraeducator or adult on the bus. - 2.
 Sit in your seat facing forward.
 Use seat belts in vehicles in which they are available. - 3.
 Talk quietly and use appropriate language. - 4.
 Keep all parts of your body inside the bus. - 5.
 Keep your arms, legs and belongings to yourself. - 6.
 No fighting, harassment, bullying, intimidation or horseplay. - 7.
 Do not throw any object. - 8.
 No eating, drinking, use of tobacco, alcohol, drugs or flammables. - 9.
 Do not bring any weapon (real or imitation) or dangerous objects on the school bus. - 10.
-Do not damage the school bus. - III.
-Getting the Driver's Assistance: If you need assistance from the driver, wait until the bus is at a full stop.
+Do not damage the school bus. - III.Getting the Driver's Assistance: If you need assistance from the driver, wait until the bus is at a full stop.
 If you are close enough, tell the driver what you need.
 If you are too far away for the driver to hear you, ask a student in front of you to get the driver's attention.
 If necessary, walk up to the driver, while the bus is at a full stop.
 If you need immediate assistance for an emergency, take all action needed to safely get the help of the driver. - IV.
 Consequences for Rule Violations: Consequences for school bus misconduct may include restriction or suspension of bus privileges and other disciplinary measures, up to and including expulsion from school.

-RELEASE FOR ADMINISTERING MEDICATION IN THE HEARTLAND COMMUNITY SCHOOLS
+$\frac{\text{RELEASE FOR ADMINISTERING MEDICATION IN THE HEARTLAND COMMUNITY}}{\text{SCHOOLS}}$

 Student

-Name G Frade Birthdate
+Name Grade Birthdate

-Date Physician Name 0
+Date Name of Physician

-- nat school person by said child's ph medication to my child, (name of child) , as
+I request the prescribed nat school personnel adminis by said child's physician. ster medication to o my child,, as, as

-nd all other effect n any liability ster of the administeri -
+nd all other effects which m any liability stemming from adverse of the administering of such prescribe

-Parent/Guar dian signature Date
+Date

-Name Medication GE.
-O
+Parent/Gua nrdian signature

-What given time is each dose to be
+Name of M ledication

-If given PR N (as needed onl y) specify the length of time e between doses.
+What time If given PF as each dose to be givenRN (as needed only) specify the length of time e between doses.

-How much or how many to b oe given
+How much or how many to be given

-What days 1 medication shoul d be given
+What days medication should be given l

-Reason for t taking medication n
+Reason for taking medication

-Comments:
+Comments :